 The Scottish Disability Directory is produced by Disability Information Scotland.
-It provides information and contact details for a wide range of disability organisations and support groups, including UK wide, Scottish and local groups.
-Access to the directory is free.
+It has information and contact details for disability organisations and support groups, including UK wide, Scottish and local groups.
+You can access the directory for free.

 Scottish charities database

 Many disability organisations are charities.
-The Office of the Scottish Charity Regulator (OSCR) has an online, searchable database of Scottish charities at www.oscr.org.uk.
+The Office of the Scottish Charity Regulator (OSCR) has a register of charities.
+You can search the register of Scottish charities on the OSCR website.

-For a list of locations where you can buy a RADAR key local to you, see the list of RADAR key retailers which is on the Disability Information Scotland website.
+There's a list of places where you can get a key on the Disability Information Scotland website.
 There is also more information about the type of specialist public toilets available on their website.

 Support for blindness and vision loss